Whimsy Stick

 • Lowers baseline arousal before walks and trigger exposure

-• Transfers control into real-world situations progressively and systematically
+• Transfers control into real-world situations at a threshold the dog can handle

 High Prey Drive by Breed Type

-The training framework for a high prey drive dog is consistent across breeds but the expression of the drive, and which components of the predatory sequence are most prominent, varies.
-This affects which parts of the protocol require the most emphasis.
+Indeed, the training framework for a high prey drive dog is consistent across breeds.
+The expression of the drive, and which components of the prey drive sequence are most prominent, varies, and that affects which parts of the protocol need the most emphasis.
+Drive level also varies dramatically within breeds.
+In fact, a high prey drive Boxer, Lab, or rescue mix needs the same protocol as a high prey drive Malinois.
+For dogs with serious power and grip drive, see flirt poles for pit bulls and power breeds.

 Herding Breeds

-Border Collies, Aussies, Shelties.
+In fact, border Collies, Aussies, Shelties.
 Drive oriented at movement control.
 Orient and stalk are the strongest components.
 Flirt pole sessions with pauses and direction changes most effective.
-See Herding Breed Guide and the Border Collie specific protocol.

 Working Breeds

-German Shepherds, Malinois, Dutch Shepherds.
-Full predatory sequence drive with high frustration threshold.
-Impulse control work is especially critical.
-See GSD and Malinois Guide.
+For example, german Shepherds, Malinois, Dutch Shepherds.
+Full prey drive sequence drive with high frustration tolerance.
+Impulse control work is especially critical for these breeds.

 Sighthounds

-Greyhounds, Whippets, Salukis.
-Explosive chase drive that activates in milliseconds.
+For example, greyhounds, Whippets, Salukis.
+Explosive chase drive that fires in milliseconds.
 Management around small animals is permanent.
 Drive sessions emphasize the possess and release phases most.

-Strong grab, shake, and kill-bite components.
+In fact, strong grab, shake, and kill-bite components.
 Tug with rules and flirt pole with emphasis on the drop-it phase.
-Terriers often need longer possession phases before release cue is reliable.
-When the grab component redirects toward hands and clothing, see the jumping, nipping, and impulse control guide for the specific redirection protocol.
+Often need longer possession phases before release cue is reliable.

 Sporting Breeds

-Retrievers, Spaniels, Pointers.
+Meanwhile, retrievers, Spaniels, Pointers, Boxers.
 Drive expressed through flushing and retrieve sequences.
-Flirt pole and structured fetch with two-toy protocols most effective for this sequence profile.
+Flirt pole and structured fetch with two-toy protocols most effective for this profile.

 Prey drive varies widely within breeds.
-A high prey drive Labrador requires the same protocol as a high prey drive Malinois.
-Drive level matters more than breed label for how to train a high prey drive dog.
+A high prey drive Labrador or Boxer mix needs the same protocol as a high prey drive Malinois.
+Drive level matters more than breed label.

 How to Train a High Prey Drive Dog: The 5-Phase Protocol